alingse-forks/microwhoisd/README.md

   --gid GID             Run with this group after creating socket (default: nobody)
 ```

-With the configuration file ready, the daemon can be tested locally and without root permissions:
+The daemon can be tested locally and without root permissions:

 ```